angular/components/guides/v15-mdc-migration.md

   "thumbs") that act as the form control(s).
 The value, associated events (`input`, `change`), and labels (`aria-label`) now live on the `<input>` elements instead.

-* Vertical sliders and inverted sliders are no longer supported, as they are not part of the Material Design spec.
+* Vertical sliders and inverted sliders are no longer supported, as they are no longer part of the Material Design spec.

 * Range sliders are now supported.
 TODO(mmalerba): add more about this.